-Make a positive difference to the lives of people around the world, addressing the global challenges of poverty and violence by linking theory and practice.
-Our course is an opportunity to develop your awareness of the relationships between peace, conflict resolution and development, both locally and internationally.
+Address the global challenges of poverty and violence by linking theory and practice and make a positive difference to the lives of people around the world.
+This is your opportunity to develop your awareness of the relationships between peace, conflict resolution and development both nationally and internationally.

-You will consider issues such as gender, poverty, livelihoods, human rights, the role of civil society and community participation in decision-making and governance.
-From security threats and terrorism, to the arms trade and non-violent social movements, you will acquire an in-depth insight into global issues.
-You will also study the political, economic, cultural, environmental and technological changes that influence development decisions.
+You will consider issues such as gender, poverty, employment, human rights and the role of civil society and community participation in decision-making and governance.
+From security threats and terrorism to the arms trade and non-violent social movements, you will acquire an in-depth insight into contemporary global issues.
+You will study the political, economic, cultural, environmental and technological changes that influence development decisions.

 Requirements:Applicants should either have at least a second class honours degree in the cognate subjects of Sociology, Politics, Economics, Philosophy, Religious Studies, Human Geography, History, Business Studies, Criminology, Journalism, Media Studies, Anthropology, Education Studies, Peace Studies, European Studies, International Political Economy, Social Work, Law, Social Sciences, Social Policy, Development Studies, Agricultural Studies, Land & Environmental Management, Environmental Sciences, Events Management, Marketing, Security Studies or International Relations, at least a second class honours degree in a non-cognate subject supported by evidence of an aptitude for the subject applied for, or have equivalent experience or training, normally from within the work environment.
 All applications should be supported by a reference, either academic or professional.
 All applicants should satisfy our University English language requirements.

 IELTS 6.0 with no skills below 5.5, or an equivalent qualification.
 The University provides excellent support for any applicant who may be required to undertake additional English language courses.

 Our University welcomes applications from mature applicants who demonstrate academic potential.
-We usually require some evidence of recent academic study, for example completion of an access course, however recent relevant work experience may also be considered.
+We usually require some evidence of recent academic study, for example, completion of an access course, however recent relevant work experience may also be considered.
 Please note that for some of our professional courses all applicants will need to meet the specified entry criteria and in these cases work experience cannot be considered in lieu.

 Please note that all applicants to our University are required to meet our standard English language requirement of GCSE grade C or equivalent, variations to this will be listed on the individual course entry requirements.